rbq/renee-site/views/route-generation.md

     app.path(:path, 123)        # Would return '/path/123'
     app.path(:path, :id => 123) # This would also return '/path/123'

-If you have default values for variables, you can pass them in on the `#regsiter` call:
+If you have default values for variables, you can pass them in on the `#register` call:

     :::ruby
     app = Renee.new